miketheinkman/facebook_admin/readme.md

 * That's it.
 Now we can use some tools!
 #
 #### Usage
+If using python 2, and you get an import error when you try to run a script, **navigate to the facebook_admin directory** on the commandline.
+In Windows, type `set PYTHONPATH=.`.
+On Linux, type `export PYTHONPATH=.`

  Currently supplied scripts:
  * Post Approval - open terminal or cmd window.
 Navigate to the postapproval directory and type: